- 2013-2014 Student Handbook

 G. Appeals.
 Users found in violation of this Policy may appeal or request reconsideration of any imposed disciplinary action in accordance with the appeals provisions of the relevant disciplinary procedures.

 This Policy may be periodically reviewed and modified.
 Requests for review or modification to this Policy may be submitted to the Vice President/ Chief Information Officer.
 Modifications may be developed by the Vice President/ Chief Information Officer in consultation with appropriate University committees, faculty, Students, and staff.
 Any material change to this Policy must be approved by the President of the University.

 Questions relative to this Policy should be directed to the Vice President / Chief Information Officer.

 Possession, use and distribution of stimulants, depressants, narcotics or hallucinogenic drugs, and other illegal agents having potential for abuse, except for a properly designated physician's or dentist's prescription, is forbidden by University policy and local, state and/or federal law.
 Such use, possession and conduct are prohibited on Saint Louis University's premises, or as part of any University activities.
 Selling, bartering, exchanging or giving away such substances to any person is illegal and prohibited.
 Any Student engaged in such activities may be reported to law enforcement agents and will be subject to severe conduct action, including but not limited to suspension or dismissal.
-Please refer to section 2.4.13 of the Code of Conduct for more information about University Drug Policy.
+Please refer to section 2.7.12 of the University Community Standards for more information about University Drug Policy.

 In accordance with the Drug Free Schools and Communities Act, the University annually communicates to Students information that includes the University Alcohol and Drug Policies, counseling and assistance programs, University and legal outcomes, health risks, and uses and effects of controlled substances.
 All Students should become familiar with this information.